David & Carolyn Crow

 LEFT US Apr 24, 2023

-A quick trip to Cambridge and back we came with a new, “to us”, Samoyed to join our pack
+One quick trip to Cambridge and back, and we returned with a “new-to-us” Samoyed to add to the pack—Shelby.

-Shelby, you were an absolute delight to have sharing our lives with.
+Shelby, you were an absolute delight to have sharing our lives.

 Run free on the other side of the Rainbow Bridge.